Common Grounds

 What has been unfolding in the Gaza Strip for nearly two years is not merely a humanitarian disaster; it is a political crime with profound historical and geopolitical consequences.

-It has exposed the weaknesses of international rhetoric on human rights, peace and security, as such talk has done nothing to halt Israel’s ongoing massacres, nor to curb its policies aimed at forcibly displacing Palestinians from Gaza – now one of the world’s largest open-air cemeteries.
+It has exposed the weaknesses of international rhetoric on human rights, peace, and security, as such talk has done nothing to halt Israel’s ongoing massacres, nor to curb its policies aimed at forcibly displacing Palestinians from Gaza – now one of the world’s largest open-air cemeteries.

-Millions of voices have risen worldwide to denounce Israel’s slaughter of men, women and children in Gaza, alongside the destruction of much of the territory’s civilian infrastructure.
-Countries including the UK, France and Canada, among others, recently announced their recognition of a Palestinian state, stressing the need for a genuine political path towards peaceful coexistence.
+Countries including the UK, France, and Canada, among others, recently announced their recognition of a Palestinian state, stressing the need for a genuine political path towards peaceful coexistence.

 Even for states that have long supported Israel, the Gaza genocide has become impossible to ignore.